-The books listed here let you see through the eyes of great space pioneers, visionary cosmic explorers and the most gifted science-minded storytellers.
+The books listed here let you see through the eyes of great space pioneers and the most gifted science-minded storytellers.
 Think of them as rockets of the mind that will lift you away from everyday concerns and into the boundless possibilities of the universe beyond.

 MACH has affiliate relationships, so we may get a small share of the revenue from your purchases.
 These items, which were chosen by MACH's editorial staff, are sold by the retailer, not by MACH.
 All prices are subject to change and items could sell out based on the merchant’s inventory.